Cyclenerd/google-cloud-shell-vscode/README.md

 ## 4. Start

 Start OpenVSCode Server:
-[The first time after you install, you will need to 'exec /bin/bash' to load aliases.
-One time thing.]
+[The first time after you install, you will need to 'exec /bin/bash' to load aliases]
 ```bash
 code
 ```